XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

 ## WaveNet

-CNN-based, autoregressive
+CNN-based, autoregressive (AR)

-- resolve the conflicts: CNN takes future content as input, but AR doesn’t allow using future info → so we can jump to the next topic, stacked dilated causal conv
+- the conflicts between CNN and AR: CNN takes future content as input, but AR doesn’t allow using future info {% include sidenote.html id="note-wavenet-future" note="so we need to use stacked dilated causal conv (SDCV) to make it causal" %}
 - main module:
     - stacked dilated causal conv (SDCV)
     - gated activation units
 - model explain:
     - input, represent by SDCV
-    - output:
+    - how to get the output (amplitude per step)
         - naive solution, regressive the amplitude → but regression is hard due to the continuous nature
         - actual solution, classification task → need quantization
-            - (advanced) explain why miu-law makes sense for speech processing
-    - main mo
+            - (advanced) what is $$\mu$$-law {% include sidenote.html id="note-mu-law" note="a nonlinear transformation that compresses the dynamic range of an audio signal, which allows lower amplitudes to have more detail while higher amplitudes are quantized more coarsely.
+This compression is especially effective for human speech, where most important information is in the mid- to low-amplitude ranges." %}
-- wavenet is an AR model, so it can produce speech by conditioning on itself, then how to condition on spectrogram
+- wavenet is an AR model, so it can produce speech by conditioning on itself, then how to condition on spectrogram (what they are and how to do it)
     - global condition
     - local condition
-- weakness → also the motivation of our next model
+- weakness: slow inference speed

 ## GAN-based Vocder

-introduce three important ones, MelGAN, HiFiGAN, Avocode and their important discriminator’s  designs.
-These design are inspired by audio signal properties
+- introduce three important ones, MelGAN, HiFiGAN, Avocode and their important discriminator’s  designs.

-- MelGAN: MSD, window-based objective
+    - MelGAN (what they are)
+        - MSD: waveform information is hierarchical
+        - window-based objective: better than making decision on the whole waveform, better at capturing more fine-grained information and high-freq artefacts
-- HiFiGAN: MPD
+    - HiFiGAN:
+        - MPD: focus on periodicity
+    - Avocodo:
-- Avocodo: artefacts in differnt feature-banks, intermediate results
+        - artefacts in differnt feature-banks, intermediate results

 # End-to-end TTS

+(this part is mainly explored in the seminar session)

-- one-stage vs two-stage training
+- one-stage vs two-stage method's diffference
-- a bit boring, maybe find one example to show the main pipeline
-    - sota: naturalspeech
+- example for one-stage method: NaturalSpeech series
+    - (the architecture won't be asked in the exam)

 # Dataset and Metrics

-just use florian’s original slides
+taken from florian’s original slides

+- dataset:
+    - what is needed
+    - how to prepare
+- metrics:
+    - objective evaluation: things that can be evaluated automatically, e.g., speaker similarity, phone error rate by ASR
+    - subjective evaluation: things that can be evaluated by human, e.g., naturalness, prosody, speaker similarity
+        - AB preference
+        - MOS